keidsvik/Roman-Numerals/README.md

 4. Go nuts.

 ## Known Bugs
-* No known bugs at this time.
+* No known bugs with Roman Numeral Converter.
+* With Cryptosquare, if a sentence perfectly fills a box, then it breaks.

 ## Technologies Used
 * JQuery